-Ordinary shares also called common shares represents the equity ownership in a company proportionate to the number of ordinary shares with each investor.
-It does not have a pre-determined dividend i.e. the shareholders of ordinary shares do not receive a mandatory dividend.
+It is also called common sharesCommon SharesCommon stocks are the number of shares of a company and are found in the balance sheet.
+It is calculated by subtracting retained earnings from total equity. and represents the equity ownership in a company proportionate to the number of ordinary shares with each investor.
+It does not have a pre-determined dividend, i.e., the shareholders of such shares do not receive a mandatory dividend.

-Example – Let’s say an investor holds 10,000 shares in a Company TNG Inc. which has 5,00,000 shares outstanding.
+Example – Let’s say an investor holds 10,000 shares in a Company TNG Inc., which has 5,00,000 shares outstanding.
 Thus, he will have 10000/500000 = 2% ownership in the Company.

 Change in Ordinary Shares

-A number of ordinary shares outstanding with the Company can change over time if the Company chooses to take a corporate action.
+Several ordinary shares outstanding with the Company can change over time if the Company chooses to take a corporate action.
 These corporate actions could be:

 #1 – Stock Split